chintanwagh/NLP-challenge/README.md

 Train a Naive Bayes classifier on the training data using the MultinomialNB class from scikit-learn.
 Evaluate the accuracy of the classifier on the testing data. extract the new file to csv which includes brand names

+### How to use

+Install the required libraries using pip: pip install pandas scikit-learn
+Place your product list CSV file in the same directory as the script.
+Edit the script to use the correct file name:

+df = pd.read_csv("carbonated_soft_drinks.csv")

+### Run the script:

+NLP_Challenge_part2.ipynb

+### Results
+carbonated_soft_drinks_with_brands.csv

+The script will output the accuracy of the classifier.